YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    $ mupip load -begin=5 -end=10 rs.glo

-This command begins MUPIP LOAD operation from record number 5 and ends at record number 10.
+This command begins the MUPIP LOAD operation from record number 5 and ends at record number 10.
 Note that the value for BEGIN is an odd number.
 A sample output from the above command follows:

 .. parsed-literal::
    MUPIP EXTRACT